Jarrettgohxz/onepa-badminton-courts-finder/README.md

 # onepa-badminton-courts-finder
 A simple automation to find all the available Badminton courts from OnePA CCs in Singapore using Python. (https://www.onepa.gov.sg/ website).
-The speed and efficiency is believed to be faster than other general web crawling/scraping methods used (such as with Selenium, Scrapy or another popular libraries).
+I believe that the method used in this project is faster, more efficient and lightweight than other general web crawling/scraping methods used (such as with Selenium, Scrapy or another popular libraries).
 This is because the court availability data are not extracted from the HTML source code, but rather from a rate-limited and non-intrusive direct API call to the relevant URL endpoints.

 # PACKAGES
-Libraries used in this project includes requests & beautiful soup 4.
+Libraries used in this project
+- requests

 # USAGE